MicrosoftDocs/appcenter-docs/docs/distribution/codepush/migrationguide.md

 ---
 title: CodePush Migration Guide
-description: "How to migrate from CodePush to App Center"
+description: How to migrate from CodePush to App Center
 keywords: distribution
 author: king-of-spades
 ms.author: kegr